madiodio/personal-goals/README.md

 - [ ] Read my entire react-native courses
 - [ ] ...

-# Things I should be focusing in:
+# Things I should be focusing on:

 - [ ] Sleep less :(
 - [ ] ...